 Although the Holocaust took place almost 78 years ago, anti-Semitism remains alive and well throughout the world, and hate crimes against Jewish people continue to occur on a regular basis.
 Recent acts against Jewish people and culture include the targeted shootings of two Jewish men in Los Angeles, anti-Semitic fliers found in Wisconsin blaming COVID-19 on Jewish people, and anti-Semitic vandalism in Alabama – and that’s just scraping the surface with a quick Google search.
-This is why Jewish DNA testing or taking a Jewish heritage test can be a controversial topic; while many people want to know their family’s history and where they come from, it remains dangerous to claim Judaism, depending on where you reside in the world.
+This is why Jewish DNA analysis can be a controversial topic; while many people want to know their family’s history and where they come from, it remains dangerous to claim Judaism, depending on where you reside in the world.

 Highlights of Jewish culture and traditions